GreenHacker420/gesture-canvas/ABOUT.md

 The primary deployment platform, offering free hosting for the application.
 The deployment is configured through GitHub Actions for automatic updates whenever changes are pushed to the main branch.

-### Vercel

-Offers improved performance through its global CDN and edge functions.
-The application includes specific configurations for Vercel to handle WebAssembly files and CORS settings properly.

 ### Netlify

-Provides another reliable hosting option with continuous deployment.
+Provides a reliable hosting option with continuous deployment.
 The application includes a custom Netlify plugin to handle MediaPipe dependencies correctly.

 ## Browser Compatibility